-UPDATE — AUGUST 2025: The AI Liability Directive (AILD) is a real proposal, first introduced by the European Commission on 28 September 2022 (COM/2022/496 final).
-Its goal is to harmonize civil liability rules across the EU to make it easier for victims of AI-related harm to claim compensation.
-The directive complements the EU AI Act, which regulates AI risks but does not cover liability or damages.
+UPDATE — AUGUST 2025: The AI Liability Directive (AILD) is a real proposal, first introduced by the European Commission on September 28, 2022.
+Its goal is to harmonize civil liability rules across the European Union (EU), making it easier for victims of AI-related harm to claim compensation.
+The directive complements the EU AI Act, which regulates AI risks but does not address liability or damages.

-As of August 2025, the EU AI Act is already law (adopted June 2024, in force since August 2024, with compliance deadlines phasing in from 2025 to 2027).
-The AI Liability Directive, however, is still under negotiation by the European Parliament and Council and has not yet been adopted.
-Once finalized, it will require transposition into national laws, meaning its practical effects will not be seen immediately.
+As of August 2025, the EU AI Act has already been adopted (June 2024) and entered into force in August 2024, with compliance deadlines phasing in between 2025 and 2027.
+The AI Liability Directive, however, remains under negotiation by the European Parliament and Council of the EU.
+Once adopted, it will need to be transposed into national laws—meaning its real-world effects will take time to materialize.

 ORIGINAL NEWS STORY: